TimelordQ/UnityAITextureGenerator/README.md

    Following the download instructions here: https://github.com/AUTOMATIC1111/stable-diffusion-webui to set up the environment.
 2. Place PBRHandler.py AND pbrMAT.py in any directory of your choice.
 Take note of that directory.
 3. Open a project in Unity.
 Create a Folder named "Editor" if it's not already there, and then place the file "Texture Generator.cs" in that folder.
+4. Update the constant value in TEXTURE DIFFUSION.CS to point to the directory you placed the python files.

 That's it.